mensahema/Tally-RDS-LAB/README.md

 - Deploy Remote Desktop Services (RDS) to allow multiple users to connect
 - Create an OU,GROUP and an individual user accounts for each employee
 - Configure Tally to auto-start when a user logs in via RDP using domain group policy
+## Requirements Checklist
+- Windows Server 2019 or 2022 or 2025
+- Tally ERP installation (server version)
+- Client machines with RDP access
+- Administrator privileges on server